John Kinloch (post master)

-John Kinloch or Killoch was keeper of the royal tennis courts, a post master and stable owner in 16th-century Edinburgh and the proprietor of house used for lodgings and banquets.
+John Kinloch or Killoch was keeper of the royal tennis courts, a post master and stable owner in 16th-century Edinburgh and the proprietor of house used for lodgings and banquets near Holyrood Palace.

 Career

 John Kinloch was a son or relative of Henry Kinloch, a merchant burgess of the Canongate.
 Their house gave the former name "Kinloch's Close" to a site more recently known as Brodie's Close at the foot of the Canongate, close to the Palace.
-The 19th-century historian Daniel Wilson connected the name of another Kinloch's close, further west up the street from the palace, near New Street, to Henry Kinloch and the entertainment of the French ambassador in 1565, which seems a less likely location.
+The 19th-century historian Daniel Wilson connected the name of another Kinloch's close, further west up the street from the palace, near New Street, to Henry Kinloch and the entertainment of the French ambassador in 1565, which seems a less likely location, and their tennis court is now thought to have been at the bottom of the Canongate, south of the Girth Cross.

-Henry Kinloch hosted the French ambassador Rambouillet in February 1566.
+Henry Kinloch hosted the French ambassador Nicholas d'Angennes, seigneur de Rambouillet in February 1566.
 The ambassador was entertained at Holyrood Palace by Mary, Queen of Scots in "maskrie and mumschance" during which her ladies were dressed in men's apparel.
 The visit caused some scandal in the Canongate.
 Marion Cowan said that Isobel Kincaid had dressed herself and her servant men's clothes and passed to the French ambassador.
 There was said to be list of prostitutes who had visited the ambassador.
 One of Kinloch's servants, Katherine Lenton, was accused of "harlotry" during the French ambassador's visit and attracted the attention of the Kirk Session and was banished from the Canongate.

+There was banquet in Kinloch's House to celebrate the wedding of the Earl of Bothwell and Jean Gordon on 24 February 1566.
 The ambassador of Savoy, Jean, Count de Brienne, arrived in Edinburgh on 2 November 1566 and was lodged in Henry Kinloch's house in the Canongate.
 He went to Stirling on 12 December for the baptism of Prince James, escorted by George Seton, 7th Lord Seton.
 Another French ambassador, Philibert Le Voyer, sieur de Lignerolles, stayed in August 1567.

 Henry Killoch was paid for supplying wine and balls, presumably tennis balls, to Mary and Darnley.
 Kinloch's tennis court was mentioned in a legal case in 1563.
 In the 17th-century Alexander Peiris offered lodgings and built or rebuilt a tennis court near Holyrood Palace in 1623, his guests included Anne Halkett, and he may have taken over the Kinloch's establishment or had a similar business.

 John Kinloch, probably Henry's son, was a goldsmith in the Canongate.
 On 17 April 1582 James VI made John Killoch and Robert Schaw keepers of the royal tennis courts, called "caichpollis", throughout Scotland.
 They were to supply balls and rackets to the value of £100 and also receive a yearly fee of £40.